 Award Winning Technology

-MeMed has won multiple highly competitive contracts and awards from the US Department of Defense and the European Commission, totaling over $25 million.
+MeMed is a leading host response diagnostics company that has won multiple highly competitive contracts and awards from the US Department of Defense and the European Commission, totaling over $25 million.

 Project name: A novel host-protein Point-Of-Care platform for differentiating bacterial vs viral infections: Transition from prototype to product